YieldRay/wedbav/README.md

 A webdav implementation, the goal is to create a filesystem based on database with single table (and only represent file, no directory, like S3)

-supported runtimes: node/deno/bun
+Supported runtimes: node/deno/bun

-design note: use Kysely as orm to support backend databases, no extra http library is required
+Design Note: use kysely as the ORM to support backend databases, no extra http library required